Peatland restoration: Hydrology

 Recent initiatives on peatland restoration showed, that they help preventing and mitigating floodings in specific areas and under specific conditions.
 This happens within two particular effects.
 First by sucking up water and second through temporary surface-storage.
 When peat sucks up water, the groundwater level elevates and captures the rainwater, this is then only released by evapotranspiration, as the water does not flow down the rivers into the sea, but stays in the peatland, it too reduces the probability of droughts.
 In the temporary surface-storage effect the vegetation acts as a barrier to the water runoff and thus delays it although the netflow of water stays the same, but the time expands and hence the flow rate is reduced.
 This is a crucial point in flood prevention.

 Soil regulation

 Peatland as an ecosystem is important for regulating soil quality.
 When the peat covering Sphagnum layer is degraded, the remaining bare peat soil releases sediment to water streams, which pollutes and reduces biodiversity of rivers and water reservoirs.
-Additionally trough wind and water erosion carbon can be released if the peat is blank.
+Additionally through wind and water erosion carbon can be released if the peat is blank.
 Hence a dense Sphagnum covering is important for soil regulation, as it can improve the physical, chemical, and biological flows and properties that allow soils to buffer, filter, and transform chemical substances.